zypA13510/librespeed/doc.md

 #### The end
 Now that the test is installed, rename one of the examples to `index.html` and delete the other examples.
-The best starting point for most people is `example-singleServer-pretty.html`.
+The best starting point for most people is `example-singleServer-gauges.html`.
 If you want to use telemetry and results sharing, use `example-singleServer-full.html` instead.

 If you're not using telemetry and results sharing, you can delete the `results` folder too.

 Details about the examples and how to make custom UIs will be discussed later.
+If you don't want to make a custom UI, feel free to modify the example and replace "LibreSpeed Example" with the name of your test.

 #### Privacy
 Telemetry contains personal information (according to GDPR defintion), therefore it is important to treat this data respectfully of national and international laws, especially if you plan to offer the service in the European Union.